mahsahadian/EdgeBenchmarkTool/README.md

 -Docker-compose

 Instruction:
-1.VM side:
+1.Sensor side:
-Running the docker-compose file on the VM side to send the camera data to the Raspberry Pi.
+Running the docker-compose file on the Sensor side to send the camera data to the Raspberry Pi.
-- sudo docker-compose up
+\python
+'sudo docker-compose up'
 If you want to scale the number of cameras to try different load use:
 -sudo docker-compose up --scale app=2
 If you want to scale more than 200 sensors add this: